 “Realistic expectation” is an important concept in planning for any cosmetic procedure, and Dr. Jacobs is adept at helping patients understand what their final results are likely to be.
 That way, men and women who work with him are equipped to make sound decisions.

-Call us at 212-570-6080 to schedule a consultation for female to male surgery.
+Call us at 212-570-6080 to schedule a consultation for a female to male surgery.
 If you’re not quite ready to take this step and you’d like to start a conversation online, contact us with our short email form.
-We hope to talk with you soon!
+We hope to talk to you soon!